bepronetwork/grants-program/WorldBox.md

 # Bepro Network Grant Proposal

-> This document will be part of the terms and conditions of your agreement and therefore needs to contain all the required information about the project.
-Don't remove any of the mandatory parts presented in bold letters or as headlines!
-Lines starting with a `>` (such as this one) can be removed.
->
-> See the [Grants Program Process](https://github.com/bepronetwork/grants-program/#pencil-process) on how to submit a proposal.

 * **Project Name:** WorldBox.tv
 * **Team Name:** WorldBox.tv
 * **Payment Address:** 0x98ff0CD86B39Cf1f505372DBa30292e7E8024511 (MetaMask ETH Mainnet)

-> ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
-Please keep them safe.*

 ### Overview

-Please provide the following:

 * Audience Driven, Interactive TV.
 * Broadcast entertainment which uses viewer input to shape the way a show evolves in realtime.
 Long term goal of using user interaction to train an Artificial Neural Network (ANN) to create it's own unique narratives, thus creating unique experiences, on demand, on a per viewer basis.